YWAM in Belgium

 More about the location of Brussels

-Brussels lies on the Senne River, a tributary of the Schelde.
+Brussels is located by the Senne River, a tributary of the Schelde.
 The city began as a village on an island in the Senne and ultimately became a holding of the dukes of Brabant.
 In 1530 it became the capital of Netherlands, which was then under Habsburg (Austria- Hungary) control.
-Part of the Kingdom of the Netherlands from 1815, it became a centre of Belgian rebellion in 1830 and eventually became the capital of Belgium.
+Brussels was part of the Kingdom of the Netherlands from 1815, before it became a centre of Belgian rebellion in 1830 and eventually became the capital of Belgium!

 Since the end of the Second World War, Brussels has been a main centre for international politics.
-Hosting principal EU institutions as well as the headquarters of the North Atlantic Treaty Organization (NATO), the city has become the polyglothome of numerous international organisations, politicians, diplomats and civil servants.
+Hosting principal EU institutions as well as the headquarters of the North Atlantic Treaty Organization (NATO), the city has become a home for numerous international organisations, politicians, diplomats and civil servants.

 Brussels in figures

 - The population has around 1.1 million inhabitants.
-Roughly 30% of the city’s total population is foreign.
+Roughly 40% of the city’s total population is foreign!

 - The time is GMT +1 in winter and GMT + 2 in summer.
-Brussels has a temperate, maritime climate.
+Brussels has a temperate, maritime climate, which means the umbrella is your best friend: wind and rain are usual weather circumstances!

-- A motorway ring road (RING) has been built roughly 6 km from the centre of Brussels to make both transit and entry into the city easier.
+- A motorway ring road has been built roughly 6 km from the centre of Brussels to make both transit and entry into the city easier.
+If you do not own a car, you can easily navigate through the city using the bus, tram and metro – system, checking in with the so-called ‘Mobib’ card!

 'Got a question?'